 LAW SCHOOL ADMISSIONS

 The Credential Assembly Service is a process for collection, summarization, and distribution of undergraduate education information of law school applicants to their law schools of choice.
-Nearly all ABA (American Bar Association) law schools requiring this as a part of their application process.
+Nearly all ABA (American Bar Association) law schools require this as a part of their application process.

-Law School Admissions Test is a standardized exam required for entrance into all ABA approved law schools.
+Law School Admissions Test is a standardized exam required for entrance into all ABA-approved law schools.

 FINANCING YOUR LEGAL EDUCATION

 Paying for law school can be daunting so it is important to begin the search for financial assistance early.
 Check with your law school's financial aid department to learn more about financing options, scholarship opportunities, and work-study.
 Be sure to spend extra time preparing for the LSAT as those with high scores often receive significant aid if not full tuition.

 The Bar Exam is a government issued test, required of all law students in order to be able to practice law after graduation.
 The exam varies by state and must be passed to practice in that state.